ddrake/coeus-ngsolve/README.md

 Run `install_cmake3 3.1.3` to install cmake3 in a 'common' directory in your $HOME folder (see the tree above).

-Note: cmake 3.1.3 is not the latest version, but we need to install it first because the current version of cmake won't boostrap from the very old CMake on the Coeus or Gaia.
+Note: cmake 3.1.3 is not a recent version, but we need to install it first because recent versions of cmake won't boostrap from the very old CMake on the Coeus or Gaia.

 Now if you do `which cmake`, you should see `~/common/install/bin/cmake`